Biocrust ecology & remote sensing

 Biocrusts and plant traits interact.

-Biocrust effects on plants vary depending on plant traits including functional group and origin.
+Biocrust effects on plants vary depending on plant traits including functional traits and origin.
 In some contexts, biocrusts can pose barriers to exotic plant recruitment.
+Seed traits can predict the effects of biocrusts on plant recruitment.

 Biocrusts can promote seeding success.